Holly Marie Combs: 1993–2000: Breakthrough to stardom with Picket Fences and Charmed

-Later work: 1998–present

 In 1998, Combs landed a lead role in The WB television series Charmed, in which she portrayed Piper Halliwell, the middle of three sisters who are witches.
 Following Shannen Doherty's departure after season three (2000–01), Combs's character became the eldest sister for the remaining five seasons of the show.
 Combs also became a producer for Charmed from season five onwards.
 The series ended its eight-season run on May 21, 2006.
-In 2007 and 2008, AOL named Combs's character Piper the third greatest witch in television history.
+In 2007 and 2008, AOL named Combs's character Piper the third-greatest witch in television history.
 Combs was the only cast member to appear in every episode of the series, including the original unaired pilot.